-The College has also set up Parent Facebook Groups for each Year Group - closed hubs where parents/carers can find out and share information and respectfully hold discussions.
-They are set up as private groups by invitation only.

-Please note group members must agree to basic rules when signing up: courtesy, respect, privacy (particularly not posting names and photos of other children) - and to adhere to College policies.
-Note these groups are not a forum for complaints.
+- The College has also set up Parent Facebook Groups for each Year Group closed hubs where parents/carers can find out and share information and respectfully hold discussions.
+They are set up as private groups by invitation only to parents of each year group. - Group members must agree to basic rules when signing up: courtesy, respect, privacy (particularly not posting names and photos of other children) and to adhere to College policies. - Note these groups are not a forum for complaints.
 Any issues or concerns should always be addressed directly with the College.
 Promotions or spam are also not allowed.
-Admins reserve the right to remove any posts deemed inappropriate or remove members who post inappropriate content.

-A Parent Facebook Group will also be set up for Year 7 2024 (Class of 2029).
-If you are on Facebook and would like to join, please complete this Facebook Parent Group Request Form to be sent an email invitation (to your Facebook email) to join the group.
-Other group members are also able to invite you if you already know other Year 7 2024 parents.
+Admins reserve the right to remove any posts deemed inappropriate or remove members who post inappropriate content. - A Parent Facebook Group will be set up for Year 7 2025 (Class of 2030) in Term 4.
+An invitation for those on Facebook who wish to join will be emailed to parents/carers at that time. - As well as the Administrator adding new members, group members are able to invite each other (this is the easiest way to join as Facebook regularly has issues allowing some members to join).